Docs

 • fast local iteration against real deployed account state

-• very useful for integration debugging
+• suited to integration debugging

 • test runs share a suite-level remote cache, which helps repeated accesses